 Each speaker is allotted a maximum of 5 minutes for a total of 30 minutes unless otherwise notified.
 At this point in the meeting, those interested in making a public comment will be asked to raise their hands so the time may be divided equally.
 Each speaker will be asked to announce his/her name and district of residence and indicate if he/she represents any organization or agency.
-No person may speak more than once on the same subject during a single meeting.
+No person may speak more than once on the same subject during a single meeting nor yield their time to another speaker.
+The Board does not respond to comments during the meeting.
 Those wishing to receive a personal response from the Board or Superintendent must complete a public comment form available at the meeting entrance and on our website.